What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 Protecting Your Online Activity With a VPN

-it doesn’t encrypt your online activities.
+it doesn’t encrypt your online activity.

 A virtual private network (VPN) is the best tool to protect your IP address.
-Nearly all the ways hackers get someone’s IP address are linked to online activities.
-Using a VPN to protect your online activities can block most of the paths to hackers seeing your IP, as you can read in our “Does a VPN protect you from hackers?” guide.
+Nearly all the ways hackers get someone’s IP address are linked to online activity.
+Using a VPN to protect your online activity can block most of the paths to hackers seeing your IP, as you can read in our “Does a VPN protect you from hackers?” guide.
 In fact, even hackers use VPNs to protect their identities when conducting illegal activities online.

 When you connect to a VPN server, it hides your actual IP address and replaces it with its own IP.
-A hacker will only be able to see the VPN’s IP address, which has no details about your device, ISP or actual location.
+A hacker will be able to see only the VPN’s IP address, which has no details about your device, ISP or actual location.
 Plus, the VPN encrypts your traffic, which means no one will know what you’re doing online.

-If your network supports IPv6, you’ll benefit from its built-in IPsec protocol, which provides additional security through encryption and authentication, working alongside your VPN’s protection.
 Since IPv6 addresses are more complex and longer than IPv4 addresses, they can be harder to trace, but a VPN adds an extra layer of protection by masking both types of IP addresses.

-A VPN offers other benefits, too, including:
+A VPN offers other benefits too, including:

 Keeping Your IP Address Safe: More Tips